 The Cotterstock mosaic was the first recognized evidence of a Roman villa at this location.
 Besides the drawings of small objects that were brought to the SAL in February 1738, there is no record of any further discoveries at Cotterstock until 1798, when a second, considerably smaller mosaic pavement was discovered and excavated.
 An engraving was published by William Fowler in 1802, and in 1828, Edmund Artis republished illustrations of both of the Cotterstock mosaics.
 Artis’s detail of the larger mosaic is almost certainly a copy of Vertue’s engraving, since the mosaic has remained underground since 1736 (Upex 2001, Plate IA).

-The central area of this mosaic, which is approximately ten by ten feet, is intricate and elaborate.
-Its design incorporates a variety of geometric and abstract patterns arranged symmetrically.
-At the center is an unusual pattern composed of four embellished heart shapes with their lower points nearly meeting in the center to create a quadripartite design, all enclosed in a square block that has been turned forty-five degrees to form a diamond.
-Surrounding this diamond are geometrical patterns including triangles, lozenges, and four L-shaped blocks framing meanders and guilloches, all set within a larger square frame.
-This square is enclosed within a third, larger square consisting of a swastika meander and rectangular frames enclosing simple guilloche patterns.
-This third square is framed with a three-strand guilloche border set inside a fourth square frame.
+The elaborate central area of this mosaic is approximately ten by ten feet.
+Its intricate design incorporates a variety of geometric and abstract patterns arranged symmetrically with red, white, and blue-gray tesserae.
+At the center is a large poised square containing a flower with four heart-shaped petals with their lower points meeting at a red corolla (circle) in the center.
+The sides of this poised square are tangent to L-shaped panels framing meanders and guilloches, separated by triangles and lozenges (partial eight-lozenge stars), all set within a larger square frame.
+This square is enclosed within a second, larger frame consisting of a swastika meander with double returns, and four rectangular frames enclosing simple guilloche patterns.
+Then there is a third frame containing a three-strand guilloche border.
 This central design uses smaller tesserae to provide precise details for the intricate patterns.
 Larger tesserae are used for the border area that surrounds the central design.
 This border consists of six simple unadorned frames in variegated colors.
 The overall effect is of a white ground with colored stripes setting off a colorful and intricate central panel that would have been the main focus of the room where it was located.

 Throughout the eighteenth century, the area surrounding the villa was under open-field cultivation, though Upex points out that “the outline of the villa was clearly respected by the medieval and post-medieval farmers who ‘boxed in’ the whole building platform area.
 Furlong 1, which encompasses the main building ranges, may have been created to withdraw it from cultivation because of the underlying stone debris which would have damaged ploughs” (Upex 2001, 60).
 (The surrounding terrain is clay.)
 In both 1614 and 1635 the area was known as Stenborrow Field, and in 1815 as Stemborough Field, names meaning “stone hill” or “rock hill.”
 In 1737 Upex’s Furlong 1 was called “the Guild Acre,” which could refer to gold (or coins) having been found there some time in the past, or possibly to other features of the terrain.
 The parish was enclosed in 1815, after which the villa site was put under permanent pasture.
 During Enclosure, several of the villa’s walls were cut through by ditches.